rdev101/full-stack-challenge/README.md

 ## **Backend (Node.js)**

 The backend is built with Node.js as part of the challenge, create the following RESTful API endpoints:
+**Note: to access the api from your frontend prefix /api/, example: /api/tasks/**

 - **GET `/tasks/:id`**:
   Fetches a specific task by its unique ID.